glassoctopus/DsixRPGcompanionBE/README.md

 }

 -Create a Character, or many
--Group characters in privte groups or in public groups with other users -Create an adventure party with a game master
+-Group characters in private groups or in public groups with other users -Create an adventure party with a game master